Value added tax (Switzerland): Reference tax

 If a Swiss customer purchases a service from abroad (for example, software from a German server) or a supply that is not subject to import tax (for example, foreign personnel for work on the customer's own machines), this service does not physically cross the border.
 In order not to disadvantage domestic service providers, it must be ensured that the foreign service is also subject to tax.
 This is done in such a way that the domestic recipient of a service settles the purchase with the FTA (reverse charge procedure).
 Therefore, taxable persons must account for all purchases of affected services from abroad with the FTA (purchase tax), but may claim the input tax deduction.
 Non-taxable persons (for example private individuals) must report to the FTA if their purchases of such services exceed CHF 10,000 per year.
 The tax administration will then send them a corresponding invoice (ruling).
 However, this procedure only leads to a limited tax liability for these persons (without the right to deduct input tax).

 Import tax

-Imports of goods into Switzerland are also subject to VAT by customs.
+Imports of goods into the Swiss customs area are also subject to VAT by customs.
 The taxable amount is normally the consideration for the goods, otherwise the market value (Art.
 54 para.
 1 VAT Act).

 In general, all postal consignments that have not been dispatched from the Swiss customs territory are also subject to tax.
 For reasons of administrative economy, tax amounts up to 5 Swiss francs are not levied.
 This tax amount corresponds to an assessment basis of 62 Swiss francs at the VAT rate of 8.1% or 192 Swiss francs at the VAT rate of 2.6%.
 An exception to this rule is made for the importing of consignments marked as gifts, for which a limit of 100 francs in the value of the goods applies.